ronfak/BD-JB-Fak/README.md

 I recommend first running the log_client.py then starting the BD-J app.

 RemoteJarLoader server is listening on port 9025.
-Use jar_client.py to send the jar file.
+Use payload_sender.py to send the jar file.
 You can use any other TCP payload sender too.
 Don't forget to set Main-Class in manifest.txt.

+The Lapse jar payload will automatically load the binary payload from /mnt/usb0/payload.bin and copy it to /data/payload.bin
+If binary payload is not present at either of these paths, it will start a binLoader server listening on port 9020.
+Use payload_sender.py to send the binary file.
+You can use any other TCP payload sender too.

 For compiling I recommend using john-tornblom's bdj-sdk
 https://github.com/john-tornblom/bdj-sdk/